 An investment in the Fund may be negatively impacted because of the operational risks arising from factors such as processing errors and human errors, inadequate or failed internal or external processes, failures in systems and technology, changes in personnel, and errors caused by third-party service providers or trading counterparties.
-The use of certain investment strategies that involve manual or additional processing, such as over-the-counter derivatives, increases these risks.
 Although the Fund attempts to minimize such failures through controls and oversight, it is not possible to identify all of the operational risks that may affect the Fund or to develop processes and controls that completely eliminate or mitigate the occurrence of such failures.
 The Fund and its shareholders could be negatively impacted as a result.